linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

     secret/webhook-certs created
     ```

 1. Knative relies on an underlying networking layer.
-While there are [several options for Knative networking](https://knative.dev/docs/install/operator/knative-with-operators/#install-the-networking-layer), the examples in guide use [Kourier](https://github.com/knative-extensions/net-kourier), which is designed specifically for Knative.
+[Kourier](https://github.com/knative-extensions/net-kourier) is designed specifically for Knative, and the examples in this guide use Kourier for [Knative networking](https://knative.dev/docs/install/operator/knative-with-operators/#install-the-networking-layer).
 Use the commands below to download and install the latest Kourier release:

     ```command
     RELEASE=releases/download/knative-v1.15.1/kourier.yaml